quicwg/base-drafts/draft-ietf-quic-transport.md

 is a "probing packet", and a packet containing any other frame is a "non-probing packet".

-An endpoint MUST NOT send non-probing frames to a peer address until it receives a non-probing packet from that address.
+A server MUST NOT send non-probing frames to a client's address until the server receives a non-probing packet from that address.

 ### Initiating Connection Migration {#initiating-migration}